norayr/heliko/readme.md

 upon start it opens `~/heliko.txt` file.

+or you can use it as `heliko FILE` where file can be custom file path.

+if you want output to be send to xterm instead, then `heliko --xterm`

+`heliko --help` to see all the options.

 (copy `heliko.txt` from the current directory to your home)

 to increase/decrease font size, use ctrl+mouse wheel.